yeger00/aiohttp/docs/testing.rst

 For performing HTTP requests to these servers you have to create a test client: :class:`~aiohttp.test_utils.TestClient` instance.

-The client incapsulates :class:`aiohttp.ClientSession` by providing proxy methods to the client for common operations such as *ws_connect*, *get*, *post*, etc.
+The client encapsulates :class:`aiohttp.ClientSession` by providing proxy methods to the client for common operations such as *ws_connect*, *get*, *post*, etc.